 Great answers will incorporate sourced information, but also influenced revenue.
-It would entail a sentence such as, “In 2015, marketing sourced $500,000 in opportunities and $2.4 million on top of that.”
+It would entail a sentence such as, “In 2015, marketing sourced $500,000 in opportunities and $2.4 million on top of that were influenced by us.”
 A great answer would also, not intuitively, talk about how there is really no great way to accomplish this reporting.
-The next gen marketing campaign reporting tools, like Bizible and LeanData, are aiming to provide advanced weighting options for influence, but still, issues with spend on brand persist.
+The next gen marketing campaign reporting tools, like Bizible, are aiming to provide advanced weighting options for influence, but still, issues with spend on brand persist.
 And, IMHO, that’s okay.
 Regardless of your philosophical stance here, knowing that you’re MA expert is thinking about this critically is what you’re after.

 While everyone of course wants to hire and retain top marketing talent, it’s not as common to consider how to keep those skills sharp.